The-Hitachi-Guy/VeeamVSP1FileBackup/README.md

 ```

 ### Network Security
-- Ensure HNAS management interface is on a secure network
+- Ensure Hitachi VSP One File management interface is on a secure network
-- Use firewall rules to restrict access to HNAS from only the Veeam server
+- Use firewall rules to restrict access to Hitachi VSP One File from only the Veeam server
 - Consider using HTTPS with proper certificate validation

 ## Troubleshooting